distanceworkshops/online-course/pages/more-resources.md

 ####  Website

 * A website dedicated to all things distance sampling is [distancesampling.org](http://distancesampling.org).
 Here you can read about software enhancements, workshop offerings and other tips and tricks.
-In particularly, we recommend a [searchable bibliography](distancesampling.org/dbib.html) of distance sampling related publications in the scientific literature.
+In particularly, we recommend a [searchable bibliography](http://distancesampling.org/dbib.html) of distance sampling related publications in the scientific literature.

 ####  Papers mentioned in specific lectures

-* Lecture 3 of Chapter 2 Point transect case studies  Buckland 2006
+* Lecture 3 of Chapter 2 Point transect case studies
+  - Buckland, ST 2006.
+Point-transect surveys for songbirds: robust methodologies.
+The Auk 123:345-357.
-* Lecture 1 of Chapter 5 Variance estimation of systematic surveys Fewster et al. 2009
+* Lecture 1 of Chapter 5 Variance estimation of systematic surveys
+  - Fewster, RM, ST Buckland, KP Burnham,  DL Borchers, PE Jupp, JL Laake and L Thomas.
+2009.
+Estimating the encounter rate in distance sampling.
+Biometrics 65:225-236.
-* Lecture 4 of Chapter 5 Covariates in detection function Marques et al. 2007
+* Lecture 4 of Chapter 5 Covariates in detection function
+  - Marques, TA, L Thomas, SG Fancy and ST Buckland .
+2007.
+Improving estimates of bird density using multiple covariate distance sampling.
+The Auk 127:1229-1243.
 * Lecture 2 of Chapter 6 Use of multipliers
-  - Buckland, S.T., Summers, R.W., Borchers, D.L. and Thomas, L. 2006.
-Point transect
-sampling with traps or lures.
-Journal of Applied Ecology 43, 377-384
+  - Buckland, ST, RW Summers, DL Borchers and L Thomas.
+2006.
+Point transect sampling with traps or lures.
+Journal of Applied Ecology 43:377-384
-  - Potts, J.M., S.T.
-Buckland, L. Thomas and A. Savage.
+  - Potts, JM, ST Buckland, L Thomas and A Savage.
 2012.
 Estimating abundance of cryptic but trappable animals using trapping point transects: a case study for Key Largo woodrats.
 Meth.
 Ecol. and Evol.
 3:695-703.